Leighton Buzzard wedding planner in national awards final tonight

 A Leighton Buzzard wedding planner with a big heart has received not one but two industry awards!

-After winning the regional prize, Ann Beggs, 50, is a finalist at The Wedding Industry Awards (WIA), which take place this evening at The Globe Theatre, London.
+After winning the regional prize, Ann Beggs, 50, is a finalist at The Wedding Industry Awards (TWIA), which take place this evening at The Globe Theatre, London.

 Ann told the LBO: "I feel really honoured if I'm honest.
 I have not been doing this very long, so for it to be my second time to make the nationals blows me away.